Intro & Bolded Text Reading Time: 2 minutes.

 The day you finally decide you’re a writer and act like one — everything changes. — Tweet this!

-You can publish on Kindle.
+You can publish ebooks on Kindle — here’s a guide on that.
 You can publish on Apple Newsstand (digital magazine).
 You can self-publish a book and sell it on your own site — there is a lot of flexibility.

 Who to Know: